Foreword by the Director-General

 - the Director, Human Resources for the employer role;

-- the Director, Contracts and Legal Support for the purchaser role; and
+- the Assistant Director, Legal and Contracts for the purchaser role; and

-- the Director, Reader Services for the provider role.
+- the Director, Reader Services and the Director, Product Development (IT) share the provider role.

 Disability Contact Officers

-An employee from each Division will be selected for the role of Disability Contact Officer through a nomination and election process.
-Their role is to act as a point of referral within their Division on disability issues for all staff and visitors and to advocate on disability issues in all appropriate forums, including at the Disability Stakeholder Committee and through divisional Consultative Committee representatives.
+An employee, ideally one for each Division, will be selected for the role of Disability Contact Officer through a nomination process (with the provision for a Disability Contact Officer to represent more than one Division).
+Their role is to act as a point of referral within their constituency on disability issues for all staff and visitors and to advocate on disability issues in all appropriate forums, including at the Disability Stakeholder Committee and through divisional Consultative Committee representatives.

 Managers and Supervisors